carla-simulator/carla/Docs/tuto_D_generate_colliders.md

 ---

-That is all there is so far, regarding the different map customization tools available in CARLA.
+That is a wrap on how to change the default colliders for vehicles in CARLA.

 Open CARLA and mess around for a while.
 If there are any doubts, feel free to post these in the forum.